kowshikmaddipudi/Pizza/README.md

 # Pizza
-This is an Ontology for the Pizza
+This is an Ontology for the Pizza.